Work-Share Application Packet

-- A plan can be in effect for a total of 6 months in any 5 year period within the same work unit.
+- A plan can be in effect for a total of six months in any five-year period within the same work unit.
 An employer can have multiple plans for different work units.

 - The program is intended to avoid layoffs.
 Employers will be asked to estimate the number of layoffs that would occur without implementation of the plan.

-- The employees of participating employers will receive the higher of the normal partial wage benefits or an amount equal to the employee’s regular benefit amount multiplied by the employee’s proportionate reduction in hours worked for that week as a result of the Work-Share Program.
+- The employees of participating employers will receive an amount equal to the employee’s regular benefit amount multiplied by the employee’s proportionate reduction in hours worked for that week as a result of the Work-Share Program.

-- If the plan includes more than 32 hours of work, or more than $500 in wages, the employees may still be entitled to Work-Share benefits when they might have been otherwise ineligible for unemployment insurance benefits.
+- If the plan includes more than 32 hours of work, or more than $500 in wages, the employees may still be entitled to Work-Share benefits when they might otherwise be ineligible for unemployment benefits.

 - The employer must maintain coverage under any defined benefit or defined contribution retirement plan for employees who receive these benefits under the same terms and conditions as if the employees were not included in the program.